jewettaij/visfd/README.md

 Although this code appears to be working with the **GCC** compiler now, I have run into [difficulties in the past](https://github.com/jewettaij/visfd/issues/2).
-*Feel free to use GCC, but if you notice strange behavior, try compiling with CLANG.*
+*Feel free to use GCC.
+But if you notice strange behavior, try CLANG instead.*

 ## Compilation

 ## Linux:
 ```
-    source setup_clang.sh
+    source setup_gcc.sh
     # (...or "source setup_gcc.sh", if you prefer gcc)
     make
 ```